jjd274/hudl-login-test/README.md

 This project is designed to automate login tests for the Hudl recruitment task, using cypress and cucumber.

 Cucumber is an automation framework for Behavior-Driven Development.
-The specifications are written in plain text, which allows them to be easily understandable for all stakeholders.
+The specifications are written in plain text, which allows them to be easily understandable for all stakeholders and particularly for login scenarios, allows easier re-use and extension of test scenario.

+Thie was written in Cypress due to it being a more familiar test automation framework to me.

 ## Structure